RasmusKoit/cs1922m_rj11/README.md

 - Connect the RS232 port of the adapter to the RJ10 male cable, which then connects to the KVM serial port.

 Please note that the GPIO numbers are based on the `machine.Pin` numbers used in the `main.py` script.
 Make sure to adjust these numbers if you've used different pins in your setup.

+## Thanks

+Thank you Kert for the advice and all the help!